IN-DEPTH ANALYSIS

 LendingPoint is a personal loan company that offers unsecured loans to people with a variety of credit scores.

-It’s a direct lender that provides loans for personal and business needs alike.
+It’s a direct lender and lending platform for personal loans, with some loans funded by LendingPoint and others by partner banks depending on the application and state.
 LendingPoint is a great choice for people with fair to bad credit scores, even if other lenders have previously turned them down.

 Loan amounts: